MohanMuvva/ADK-Documentation/README.md

 Why Choose ADK Over Others?
-Feature	ADK	LangChain	LangGraph	CrewAI
-Clear Workflows---	✅ Yes	❌ No	⚠️ Somewhat	❌ No
-Error Checking	---✅ Yes	⚠️ Some plugins	⚠️ Some plugins	❌ No
-Step-by-Step Control----	✅ Yes	❌ No	✅ Yes	❌ No
-Easy to Debug	----✅ Yes	❌ No	⚠️ Moderate	❌ No
-Cloud Ready	---✅ Yes	⚠️ Varies	⚠️ Early Stage	⚠️ Early Stage

 🔍 Real-Life Example: Weather Info Agent
 ADK Style:
 •	Ask for the city name
 •	Call a weather API
 •	Return a clear result
 •	Always knows what step it’s on

 LangChain Style:
 •	Ask the LLM to decide what tool to use and how to reply
 •	May change behavior each time

 CrewAI Style:
 •	Assign a goal like "Get the weather"
 •	Let the AI figure out how to do it
 ADK is like a train on tracks — it’s safe and predictable.
 Other frameworks are like self-driving cars — flexible, but sometimes unpredictable.

 ________________________________________
 MCP Compatibility
 ADK works with Model Context Protocol (MCP).
 That means it follows standard rules to: